 "Now a salesperson can go from having a brochure to a full-scale, 3D model that sits in someone's office," explained Jay Wright, president and general manager at Vuforia, the AR company now a part of PTC.
 "It becomes a valuable tool for selling consumer and industrial products."

 Enterprise augmented reality's promise and potential

-Beyond a marketing and sales tool, applications designed for enterprise augmented reality extend to training and maintenance operations.
+Beyond a marketing and sales tool, enterprise augmented reality applications extend to training and maintenance operations.
 AR can serve up blueprints, instructions and real-time data to workers on the plant floor, enabling them to easily address problems that might lead to downtime or to garner efficiencies in overseeing plant operations.
 Engineers in remote offices could also leverage the technology to view and interact with machinery from afar, offering guidance to plant floor workers for optimized service.